At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV reflects your experience in professional discipline, clinical negligence, or healthcare advisory work.
-Use specific examples to demonstrate your expertise and achievements in these areas.
+Tailor Your CV: Make sure your CV highlights relevant experience in professional discipline, clinical negligence, or healthcare advisory work.
+Use specific examples that demonstrate your expertise and achievements in these areas.

-Proofread Your Application: Before submitting, carefully proofread your application materials for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is crucial in the legal profession.
+Proofread Your Application: Before submitting, carefully proofread your application materials.
+Check for any spelling or grammatical errors, and ensure that your documents are formatted professionally.
+A polished application reflects your attention to detail.

 How to prepare for a job interview at Lipson Lloyd-Jones